JCMexplains/writing-for-success-2023/textbook.md

 #### Personal Communication

-For personal communications, such as interviews, letters, and emails, cite the name of the person involved, clarify that the material is from a personal communication, and provide the specific date the communication took place.
-Note that while in-text citations correspond to entries in the references section, personal communications are an exception to this rule.
-They are cited only in the body text of your paper.
+For a "personal communications" like an interview, letter, or email, cite the name and the specific date.
+Include the phrase "personal communication."

 > J. H. Yardley, M.D., believes that available information on the
 > relationship between cell phone use and cancer is inconclusive (personal
 > communication, May 1, 2009).

+In APA style, personal communications are cited *only in-text*.
+They do not appear in the References section.
+(In MLA format, such communications do appear in the Works Cited section.)

 #### Writing at Work